By Dr. James M. Dahle, WCI Founder

 We cannot run a profitable business without conflicts of interest.
 I'm not willing to do this work for free, and I'm positive none of our staff members are willing to do that.
 So, we have to manage these conflicts as best we can; balancing our desire to be as unbiased as possible with our need to be profitable.
 Full disclosure of these conflicts is very important to me, so once a year, I remind you, our staff, and myself of these conflicts of interest.
 They don't change much from year to year, but every year or so, I manage to think of a new one.

 - We are incentivized to run content that relates to our advertisers’ businesses (and especially those with whom I have an affiliate marketing relationship) more frequently than other content.
 The content team is mostly separate from the business team, but the conflict still exists.

 - We are incentivized to accept guest posts from financial professionals who advertise with us more frequently than those who do not, although the only “sponsored posts” this site has ever run are those by the five platinum scholarship sponsors each year (and 100% of that revenue goes to the scholarship recipients).
-We have a policy to judge guest posts purely on the basis of the content and do our best to follow it.
+We have a policy to judge guest posts purely on the basis of the content, and we do our best to follow it.

-- We are incentivized to recommend you refinance your student loans when perhaps it would not be a good move for you (which is awfully rare if you’re not going for PSLF, but the last couple of years are a notable exception given the temporary changes with federal student loans for 2020).
+- We are incentivized to recommend you refinance your student loans when perhaps it would not be a good move for you (which is awfully rare if you’re not going for PSLF, but the last couple of years are a notable exception given the “temporary” changes with federal student loans since 2020).
 I don't think we've ever done this, but we are certainly incentivized to do so.

 - We are incentivized to accept advertisers that do not meet our high standards for recommendation to friends and family.